All Episodes

 I am infuriated with the fact that they will not put up a wall for me.

-They will take all my money and put it towards any old darn program they wanted to put it toward, but they will not protect me and put up a wall for me.
+They will take all my money and put it towards any old darn program they wanted to put it towards, but they will not protect me and put up a wall for me.

-And I resent the fact that they think that my checkbook and my paycheck is they're they can have access to it any time they want.
+And I resent the fact that they think that my checkbook and my paycheck is their, they can have access to it anytime they want.

-And I I wish, I wish, I I wish somehow some way we could organize a rally to just on and say we've had it.
+And I wish, I wish, I wish somehow, some way we could organize a rally to just die gone and say we've had it.

 We're set up.